Medically Reviewed by Lee H. Novick, M.D.

 Preparation & Recovery

-Prior to an RLE procedure, you should speak with your doctor about how to prepare.
-They will give you some instructions for what to do leading up to surgery.
+Prior to an RLE procedure, you will speak with your doctor about how to prepare.
+Detailed instructions will be given to you for both Pre and Post-operative care.

 To prepare for an RLE, you may need to: